DamianB-BitFlipper/algopytest/docs/source/configuration.rst

 Configuration Options
 =====================

-Configuring `AlgoPytest` is controlled by environemnt variables.
+Configuring `AlgoPytest` is controlled by environment variables.
 These environment variables must be set before executing `pytest` for them to take any effect.
 If an environment variable is omitted, `AlgoPytest` takes on the default value, if there is one.

 * ``ALGOD_ADDRESS``: The address where ``algod`` is listening on.
 (Default: ``"http://localhost:4001"``)
 * ``ALGOD_TOKEN``: The secret token used to connect to ``algod``.
 (Default: ``"aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa"``)